sfigg/commercialization-public/customize/desktop/collect-and-upload-data.md

 The time stamp is written in UTC (Coordinated Universal Time) format.

-If you implement a Windows Store app to collect customer data from the Registration pages, you can provide the Application User Model ID (AUMID) for that app so that the time stamp is written to the AppData folder of your app.
+If you implement a Microsoft Store app to collect customer data from the Registration pages, you can provide the Application User Model ID (AUMID) for that app so that the time stamp is written to the AppData folder of your app.
 For more info about how to use AUMID and the AppData folder, see [Develop UWP apps](https://developer.microsoft.com/en-us/windows/apps/develop).

 If you implement a service to collect customer data from the Registration pages, your service can read the time stamp from the registry.